 The virtual camp program with registration cost $125 for selected participants and includes 4 days of virtual programming (demonstrations, tours, laboratory experiments, and more) (No refunds after receipt of payment) The 1 day hands-on workshop will be an additional $75 (includes lunch) (Due at a later date, Covid-19 guideline pending)

 Thank you to past scholarship sponsors: Department of Animal Science, NC Cattlemen’s Association, NC Dairy Producers Association, NC Sheep Producers Association, North Carolina Pork Council and County Farm Bureau Associations (Alexander, Forsyth, Chatham, Guilford, Rockingham, Wake, Transylvania, Cleveland, Caswell, Johnston and Mecklenburg).

 Additional sponsorship of camp activities: NC State Animal Science Club, Agricultural Institute and Mule City Specialty Feeds.

 We employ about nine (9) NC State students for the Livestock Science Camp program.
 These young adults dedicate many hours in the spring to preparing the camp curriculum, coordinating unique events and experiences for campers, and working with faculty and staff.
-They also are on duty 24 hours a day to ensure the safety and supervision of camp participants.
 Additional faculty and staff support are covered for Livestock Science Camp coordinators on nine-month contracts.

-NC State University requires a minimum of one (1) staff member for every eight (8) participants for all residential programs with youth 14 to 18 years of age.
-A minimum of three (3) counselors are first-aid certified each year to take care of general health care needs.
+NC State University requires a minimum of one (1) staff member for every eight (8) participants for all residential programs with youth 15 to 18 years of age.
+Several counselors are first-aid certified each year to take care of general health care needs.
 The camp program also purchases a supplemental insurance policy to help cover out-of-pocket expenses in case of emergency medical situations.